MAKING YOGURT - FERMENTATION TIME & TEMPERATURE MAKES ALL THE DIFFERENCE

 Many people worry about casein; the protein found in milk that is well known for causing allergic symptoms and digestive upset.
 People who have problems digesting casein can often tolerate 24 hour fermented raw milk yogurt and goat milk yogurt.
 Coconut cream yogurt, easy coconut cream yogurt and homemade almond milk yogurt, vegan, date sweetened, coconut and cashew yogurt are other great alternatives if you prefer to avoid casein altogether.

 Higher heat will speed up the fermentation process.
 But that’s not such a good thing if you are aiming for a probiotic rich yogurt.
 Too much heat will damage or kill off your starter culture.
 Conversely, if the temperature is too cool, the culture will become dormant and fermentation will not occur.

-Homemade 24 hour yogurt requires a stable, continuous heat between 38 – 43 degrees Celsius for (obviously) 24 hours.
-A Luvele Yoghurt Maker will ensure your yogurt remains at the ideal fermentation temperature for perfect homemade yoghurt goodness.
-The recipe and instructions can be found here or view an easy, step by step infographic here.
+Homemade 24 hour SCD yogurt requires a stable, continuous heat between 36 – 42 degrees Celsius for (obviously) 24 hours.
+A Luvele yoghurt maker will ensure your yogurt remains at the ideal fermentation temperature for perfect homemade yoghurt goodness, every time, in every season!
+The recipe and instructions for cow's milk yogurt can be found here or view an easy, step by step infographic here.

 Fermentation time will also effect the taste of homemade yogurt.
 A short fermentation will result in a milder tasting yogurt while a tub that has been left to incubate for 24 hours (or up to 30 hours) will taste tart and full of flavour.
 Additionally, it is the combination of bacteria that determine the flavour.
 Some yogurt starter cultures specify 'mild' or 'tart'.